Azure/alz-terraform-accelerator/docs/wiki/[User-Guide]-Starter-Module-Complete.md

 ### `hubnetworking`

 The `hubnetworking` module is used to deploy connectivity resources such as Virtual Networks and Firewalls.
- This module can be extended however to deploy multiple Virtual Networks at scale, Route Tables, and Resource Locks.
+This module can be extended to deploy multiple Virtual Networks at scale, Route Tables, and Resource Locks.
 For more information on the module itself see [here](https://github.com/Azure/terraform-azurerm-hubnetworking).

 ### `vnet-gateway`